Achievable logoAchievable logo

 Equilibrium

 Equilibrium occurs when the vector sum of all forces acting on an object equals zero.
-In this state, the object remains either at rest or moves with a constant velocity, meaning there is no net acceleration.
-Essentially, all forces balance each other out so that the object’s motion remains unchanged.
+In this state, the object either stays at rest or moves with a constant velocity, so there is no net acceleration.
+In other words, the forces balance, and the object’s motion doesn’t change.

 Force causes objects to accelerate, meaning it changes their velocity or direction.
-Force is often represented by an arrow, where the arrow’s direction shows the direction of the force and its magnitude is often indicated beside it.
+Force is often represented by an arrow: the arrow points in the direction of the force, and its magnitude is shown by the arrow’s length or by a number written next to it.

-According to F=ma, the unit of force is s2kg⋅m .
+According to F=ma, the unit of force is the Newton (N), which is s2kg⋅m.

 Translational and rotational equilibrium

 An object is in translational equilibrium when the net sum of all forces acting on it is zero.
-In this state, the object either remains at rest or moves at a constant velocity, meaning there is no acceleration present.
-If an object is speeding up or decelerating (which is simply acceleration in the opposite direction), it is not in equilibrium.
+Then the object either remains at rest or moves at a constant velocity, so there is no acceleration.
+If an object is speeding up or decelerating (acceleration in the opposite direction), it is not in equilibrium.

 An object is in rotational equilibrium when the net torque acting on it equals zero.
-Conventionally, torques that produce counterclockwise rotation are taken as positive, while those causing clockwise rotation are negative.
+By convention, torques that produce counterclockwise rotation are taken as positive, while those causing clockwise rotation are negative.

-In this state, the object either does not rotate at all or rotates at a constant angular velocity (or frequency).
-The presence of any angular acceleration—including deceleration, which is acceleration in the opposite direction—indicates that the system is not in equilibrium.
+In this state, the object either doesn’t rotate or rotates at a constant angular velocity (or frequency).
+Any angular acceleration - including deceleration - means the system is not in equilibrium.

 Torques, lever arms

-Torque is the angular equivalent of force; it induces rotation, creating angular acceleration and changing angular velocity as well as the direction of rotation.
+Torque is the angular equivalent of force.
+A torque tends to make an object rotate, producing angular acceleration and changing angular velocity (and potentially the direction of rotation).
 By convention, a positive torque causes counterclockwise rotation, while a negative torque results in clockwise rotation.

 A lever system consists of a rigid rod and a fulcrum, the pivot point around which rotation occurs.
 According to the lever arm equation, the torque remains constant along the lever arm on each side of the fulcrum.
-Applying a force farther from the fulcrum amplifies the effect on the load closer to the pivot; however, this advantage comes with the trade-off of requiring a longer movement of the lever.
+Applying a force farther from the fulcrum increases the torque on the load closer to the pivot.
+The trade-off is that the point where you apply the force must move a longer distance.

 Torque and door rotation illustrated through different force applications